There are many routes to your destination. Base your next step on the current situation and the best possible path.

 As Scrum Teams are working through Sprints (including both Sprint Planning and development), they can often get lost in the details of current and short-term work, leading to local optimization and missing the big picture.
 It is important to sustain awareness of how current tasks and envisioned features fit into the big picture and to also demarcate important decision points which could lead to new directions and influence the Product Backlog ordering.

 Create a Product Roadmap as a focal point to reflect the overall Vision and to drive the Product Backlog.
-The Roadmap presents options in two dimensions (alternative decision paths in time), while the Product Backlog depicts ordering in only one dimension (monotonically progressing time).
+The Roadmap presents options in two dimensions (alternative decision paths in time and sequence), while the Product Backlog depicts ordering in only one dimension (monotonically progressing time).
 The Product Roadmap outlines alternatives, and the opportunity to collectively make decisions at well-defined decision points: do we go right or left here?
 The Product Backlog is today’s best guess of the path we will take through the Product Roadmap.
 The Roadmap may evolve to reflect changes to the business strategy.

 A Product Roadmap is a graph with intersection points.
 To get from A to B in the path, development must fulfill some requirement.
 To build a Product Roadmap the Product Owner must identify the conditions for meeting the Vision.
 All stakeholders must contribute in identifying the conditions.
 Many paths can lead to implementation of the Vision.
 The Product Roadmap should be a plan for how to follow the road that yields the highest long-term value.

 ✥ ✥ ✥